plusiv/portainer-deployer/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
+- [Portainer]() and its development team
-- Inspiration
+- My Collage Professor _Rodrigo Orizondo_ 🕊️🙏 for the inspiration
-- References
+- The DevOps community